EMMANUEL-A25/Module-Structuring-and-Testing-Data/Sprint-1/explore/chrome.md

 then locate the **Console** tab.

 Voila!
-You now have access to the [Chrome V8 Engine](https://www.cloudflare.com/en-gb/learning/serverless/glossary/what-is-chrome-v8/).
-Just like the Node REPL, you can input JavaScript code into the Console tab and the V8 engine will execute it.
+You now have access to the [Chrome V8 Engine]( Just like the Node REPL, you can input JavaScript code into the Console tab and the V8 engine will execute it.

 Let's try an example.